Olger Merkaj

-Olger Merkaj (born 23 July 1997) is an Albanian professional footballer who plays as a right winger or forward for Italian Serie D club Luparense.
+Olger Merkaj (born 23 July 1997) is an Albanian professional footballer who plays as a right winger or forward for Italian Serie D club Vado.

 Club career

-Early life and Youth career
+Early life and youth career

-Merkaj was born in Vlorë, Albania and moved to Italy at age of 8.
-He started his youth career at U.C.
-Sampdoria in 2012.
+Merkaj was born in Vlorë, Albania and moved to Italy aged 8.
+He started his youth career at Sampdoria in 2012.

 Tuttocuoio

-On 26 June 2016 Merkaj was loaned to Lega Pro side A.C.
-Tuttocuoio 1957 San Miniato.
+On 26 June 2016 Merkaj was loaned to Lega Pro side Tuttocuoio.
 He made it his club debut on 31 July 2016 in the 2015–16 Coppa Italia match against Casertana coming on as a substitute in the 83rd minute in place of Irakli Shekiladze.

 Chieri

 On 2 December 2017 Casale announced that Merkaj moved to fellow Serie D side Chieri.
 Four days later Merkaj debuted for Chieri with a goal in the Coppa Italia Serie D 3 round against Unione Sanremo.
 Merkaj's goal came in the 31st minute, 4 minutes after the opening goal of the match scored by Unione Sanremo and served to end the match in the 1–1, where then advanced in the penalty shoot-out where Merkaj's side was defeated 4–2.